bediger4000/linked_lists/README.md

 The candidate can't really do much to redeem themselves if they don't get the nature of XOR.
+If the interviewer notices this, it might be worthwhile to help out on the XOR part, unless you want to see a candidate's innate inspiration ability, which doesn't exist in anybody.
 One consequence of the XOR is that the `both` field of the head of the list will contain the pointer to the 2nd element, and the `both` field of the tail of the list will be the pointer to the next-to-last-element.
 This almost mandates special cases for inserting the first and second elements of a list.
-All intermediate list node have some unnatural numeric value that doesn't look like a pointer.
+All intermediate list node `both` fields have some unnatural numeric value that doesn't look like a pointer.

 ### Remove kth Last element